Pelicia E. Hall

-Pelicia Hall was appointed commissioner of the Mississippi Department of Corrections on March 6.
-Gov. Phil Bryant named her to the position permanently after initially making her interim commissioner in late January.
+Pelicia E. Hall was appointed commissioner of the Mississippi Department of Corrections on March 6.
+Gov. Phil Bryant named her to the position after she initially served as interim commissioner.

 Hall previously served as chief of staff to then-MDOC Commissioner Marshall Fisher.
 She oversees more than 2,000 employees, three state prisons, three private prisons, 15 regional facilities, 10 community work centers, three technical violation centers and four restitution centers.